 By the end of the 1960s new generations of writers and poets began to react against the modernist and nationalist bent of New Zealand literary culture, which they saw as antiquated, white and male-dominated.
 This led to the creation of literary magazines that were influenced by new literary theories like postmodernism, and emphasised the political and cultural contexts of writing and issues like gender, race and diversity.
 Among the new magazines were:

 In 2013 Sport magazine received a severe shock when it was refused a publishing grant from the government arts-funding agency Creative New Zealand.
 This highlighted how the government was a pivotal supporter of New Zealand’s literary production.
-However, its 42nd issue appeared in March 2014 after Victoria University stepped into the breach with a grant.
+However, its 42nd issue appeared in March 2014 after Victoria University of Wellington stepped into the breach with a grant.

 The 1970s saw the first of a number of new magazines that profiled and promoted contemporary art.
 Some also considered literature.
 These included: